thesadru/disnake/docs/api.rst

 The API provides some enumerations for certain types of strings to avoid the API from being stringly typed in case the strings change in the future.

-All enumerations are subclasses of an internal class which mimics the behaviour of :class:`enum.Enum`.
+All enumerations are subclasses of an internal class which mimics the behavior of :class:`enum.Enum`.

 .. class:: ChannelType